Conservation area designation

 Some local authorities have designated very few conservation areas.
 This may not necessarily mean that the area has a scarcity of attractive buildings and open spaces.
 With a heavy workload and few specialised staff, for some councils conservation has taken second place.
 However, as with listing applications, anyone can suggest an area for designation.

 Try to get the support and interest of the planning officers who will be presenting the case to their committee.
 Prepare a brief report or booklet about the area - its history and any interesting information about the buildings it contains, some of which may be already listed.
-English Heritage produces a free publication that outlines the criteria for designation of an area, Guidance on Conservation Area Appraisals, which can be downloaded from their website, or a free copy can be ordered from customer service.
+Historic England has guidance that outlines the criteria for designation of an area, Guidance on Conservation Area Appraisals, which can be downloaded from their website, or a free copy can be ordered from customer service.
 Use it to help structure and prepare your report.
 Take plenty of photographs, not just of individual buildings, but of their settings also - views down streets, through trees and across open spaces such as greens and commons.
 Be sure to include maps, current and historical ones if you can find them.
 Use your local library or record office.